Logenleedev/Common-Machine-Learning-Model-Pro-and-Con/README.md

 		* NOTE: logistic regression can also be used with kernel methods
 	* Cons
 		* high bias
-* Polynomial Regression
+* Linear Regression
   	* Pros
-		* Polynomial provides the best approximation of the relationship between the dependent and independent variable.
-		* A Broad range of function can be fit under it.
-		* Polynomial basically fits a wide range of curvature.
+		* Linear regression is an extremely simple method.
+It is very easy and intuitive to use and understand.
+A person with only the knowledge of high school mathematics can understand and use it.
+In addition, it works in most of the cases.
+Even when it doesn’t fit the data exactly, we can use it to find the nature of the relationship between the two variables.
 	* Cons
-		* The presence of one or two outliers in the data can seriously affect the results of the nonlinear analysis.
-		* These are too sensitive to the outliers.
-		* In addition, there are unfortunately fewer model validation tools for the detection of outliers in nonlinear regression than there are for linear regression.
+		* By its definition, linear regression only models relationships between dependent and independent variables that are linear.
+It assumes there is a straight-line relationship between them which is incorrect sometimes.
+Linear regression is very sensitive to the anomalies in the data (or outliers).
+		* Take for example most of your data lies in the range 0-10.
+If due to any reason only one of the data item comes out of the range, say for example 15, this significantly influences the regression coefficients.
+		* Another disadvantage is that if we have a number of parameters than the number of samples available then the model starts to model the noise rather than the relationship between the variables.
 * Decision Trees (labeled data)
 	* Regular (not bagged or boosted)
 		* Pros